Organics Cart Information

 Facts About Your Carts

-- The carts are the property of GFL Environmental.
+- The carts are the property of Town of Beaumont.
 They stay with the home where they are delivered and should never leave that address.

 - Carts should not be modified in any way, including adding a lock.